raineorshine/npm-check-updates/README.md

 ```

-Now you just verify that your project works with the upgraded versions, commit, push, job
+Now simply perform the usual "npm update" and verify that your project
+works with the upgraded versions.

 How new versions are determined
 --------------